Key aims and expertise

 Research with us

 We are a dynamic research group with a range of post doctoral and PhD students.
 Our research vacancies are always listed on the University's recruitment pages.
+You may register an interest in a self-funded PhD/MRes by emailing your CV and evidence of funding to Jenny Drury.

 Recent impact and publications

-Read about the impact the Flavour Group's research has had on real food products in our recent Pipers Crisps case study.
+Read about the impact the Flavour group's research has had on real food products in our recent Pipers Crisps case study.

 View our most recent papers here